Dodge Hornet: Equipment

 The base GT includes 17-inch aluminum wheels, rain-sensing windshield wipers, and dual-zone automatic climate control.
-All models have the Stellantis Uconnect 5 system featuring a 10.3-inch infotainment touchscreen and a 12.3-inch digital gauge display.
+All models feature the Stellantis Uconnect 5 infotainment system, with a 10.3-inch touchscreen and a 12.3-inch digital gauge display.
 Included are wireless Apple CarPlay and Android Auto features, as well as Amazon Alexa connectivity.
-Upgrading to the GT Plus adds a 14-speaker Harman/Kardon stereo and in-dash navigation.
-Standard driver-assistance features include automated emergency braking with pedestrian and cyclist detection.
-All models also come with blind-spot monitoring and parking sensors.
-The optional Tech package also adds adaptive cruise control with lane centering.
+The GT Plus adds a 14-speaker Harman Kardon stereo and in-dash navigation.
+Standard driver-assistance features include automated emergency braking with pedestrian and cyclist detection, blind-spot monitoring, and parking sensors.

+The optional Tech package adds adaptive cruise control with lane centering.
 The Cold Weather Group package combines heated seats, a heated steering wheel, and remote start.
-Black cloth and synthetic leather upholstery with red stitching is standard on the GT.
-The GT Plus trim comes with leather.
-The optional Track package includes imitation suede, while a red leather interior is available.
+Black cloth and synthetic leather upholstery with red stitching is standard on the GT, while the GT Plus trim comes with leather.
+The optional Track package includes imitation suede or a red leather interior.

 2025 models

-Minor changes for 2025 include redesigned LED headlights and two new exterior color options.
+Minor changes for 2025 included redesigned LED headlights and two new exterior color options.
 The available Track package for 2025 includes steering-wheel shift paddles.
 This helps position the Hornet as a car for driving enthusiasts and buyers are provided with a one-day course at Dodge's official driving school.
 A Car and Driver road test of a GT Plus resulted in 0 to 60 mph in 5.7 seconds, which was 0.2 seconds slower than achieved in a test of the more powerful and more expensive Hornet R/T Plus.
-The 2025 R/T trim received an extended electric-only range.
-A new 11.5-inch infotainment touchscreen has improved graphics and faster response on Plus trims.
+The 2025 R/T trim received an extended electric range.
+A new 11.5-inch infotainment touchscreen debuted on the Plus trims, featuring improved graphics and faster touch response times.

 Effect of tariffs

+Despite its American badging, the Hornet was produced in Italy along with the Alfa Romeo Tonale.
+Motor Trend magazine noted that to keep prices low, Dodge reduced content in some areas.
+However, the imposition of U.S. President Trump's tariffs resulted in the suspension of Hornet production in August 2025.
+This was because a 25% import tariff that was introduced in July 2025.

-Despite its American badging, the Hornet's Italian production location has created challenges.
-As a result of U.S. President Trump's tariffs, production of the Hornet has been suspended.
-The Hornet is subject to a 25% import tariff as of July 2025.
-The future of the vehicle is uncertain, with the possibility of it skipping the 2026 model year.
+At that time, the future of the vehicle was uncertain, with the possibility of it skipping the 2026 model year.
 In September 2025, the head of Dodge, Matt McAlear, noted he would "like to see the compact SUV return to the U.S. someday as the tariff landscape evolves".
+Nevertheless, after production was stopped in 2025 "amid all the tumultuous tariff policies," Dodge announced in January 2026 that it would end production of the Hornet.